Pancreatic cancer statistics

 Access to pancreatic cancer treatment

-7 in 10 people with pancreatic cancer do not receive any active treatment, including surgery, chemotherapy or radiotherapy.
+7 in 10 people with pancreatic cancer do not receive any active treatment.

 1 in 10 people with pancreatic cancer will receive potentially curative surgery.